bonfire-engine/bonfire-engine.github.io/npc.md

 ## Custom

-If none of these types of enemies do not meet your needs.
+If none of these types of Npc do not meet your needs.
 You can create your own by extending the `Npc` class.

-With Npc you will have access to the following methods:

-* void moveUp(double speed)
-* void moveDown(double speed)
-* void moveLeft(double speed)
-* void moveRight(double speed)
-* void moveUpRight(double speedX, double speedY)
-* void moveUpLeft(double speedX, double speedY)
-* void moveDownLeft(double speedX, double speedY)
-* void moveDownRight(double speedX, double speedY)
-* void moveFromAngleDodgeObstacles(double speed, double angle,{Function notMove})
-* void moveFromAngle(double speed, double angle)